10 reasons to end privatisation now

 In probation services, private companies are paid to manage medium to low risk offenders, while the state continues to take responsibility for high risk offenders.

 When lots of private companies are involved in delivering a public service, this can create a complicated, fragmented system where it’s not always clear who’s doing what.
+For example, our railway.

 Private companies don’t necessarily have much incentive to work together and share information.
 This makes it difficult to provide an integrated service.